theSage21/jaypore_ci/docs/source/index.rst

 Installation
 ------------

-You can install it using a bash script.
-The script creates only affects your repository so if you want you can do this manually also.
+You can install Jaypore CI using a bash script.
+The script only makes changes in your repository so if you want you can do the installation manually as well.

 .. code-block:: console